Hot and Cold- This is How To Reply to His Mixed Signals!

 How would I advise you to respond to this message?

 Well, first of all, I want you to notice how you’re feeling about it.
 You’re not feeling great, if anything a bit let down and disappointed.
 You also want to recognise here that those feelings mean you have hit a personal boundary.
-In fact, you don’t feel 100% comfortable with like this last minute date thing.
+Perhaps you don’t feel 100% comfortable with like this last-minute date thing.
 You want to go on a proper date!
-You also want to show him that it’s Friday night and you’re not sat around waiting to see who messages you.
-Even if you are sat at home watching Love Island (we’ve all been there) some quality time with yourself should always trump a low effort date with a guy.
+You also want to show him that it’s Friday night and you’re not sitting around waiting to see who messages you.
+Even if you are sitting at home watching Love Island (we’ve all been there) some quality time with yourself should always trump a low-effort date with a guy.

 I wouldn’t say: ‘Oh, I’m out with my friends having such a great time.’
 This trying too hard.
-I would sub communicate that you’re having a great time and show that you have a boundary against last minute date.
-Simply archive that message and responding to it the next day saying:
+I would sub-communicate that you’re having a great time and show that you have a boundary against last-minute dates.
+Simply archive that message and respond to it the next day saying:

 Mixed signals number two: “Let’s catch up sometime.”

-Without a context this sounds okay.
+Without context, this sounds okay.
 Right?
 Someone is expressing an interest to see you.
-But this person, buyer beware.
+But this person, buyers beware.
 This person never goes on to make *actual* plans with you.
 Every time they send a message like that and you reply offering your availability such as: ‘I’m pretty free on Wednesday and Thursday next week’, you get tumbleweeds as a response.

 So how do you respond to that message?
 I would mirror back the intention and say it sounds great.
 Or it sounds fun with a smile at the end.
 Again, you will show that you’re open to it, but you leave the ball in his court to make the logistics.